 No one is going to relax or go for that second coffee if they’re worried that their bike isn’t safe outside.
 A café with outdoor seating is the preferred option for most of us, but secure bike parking is a real draw – especially when it’s raining.
 Some cycling cafes have workshops for repairs and spare parts and clothing on sale while other cafes even have showers!

 5. They don’t just serve great coffee

-The best cafes also build a community: look out for pasta and ride nights, guided rides, cycling and bike maintenance tuition, spinning nights, charity rides, team rides, film nights, cycle sport on wide screen TVs, beer, Bike Jumbles, print sales and even knitting events (at the iconic Look Mum No Hands café in East London, if you’re wondering)….all served up with a friendly smile and a great cup of coffee, of course.
+The best cafes also build a community: look out for pasta and ride nights, guided rides, cycling and bike maintenance tuition, spinning nights, charity rides, team rides, film nights, cycle sport on wide screen TVs, beer, Bike Jumbles, print sales and even knitting events (at the iconic Look Mum No Hands café in London, if you’re wondering)….all served up with a friendly smile and a great cup of coffee, of course.